 # Broadcasts

-> Broadcasts are for newsletters, product launches, announcements, and any message that goes out once to selected subscribers — compose, target, test, and send or schedule from a single workflow.
+> Use broadcasts for newsletters, product launches, announcements, and any message you send once to selected subscribers.
+Compose, target, test, and send or schedule the campaign in one workflow.

 - Human page: https://mailrith.com/docs/broadcasts